 - Finally, on your Transactions list (remove the filter, if you did in fact filter to show just Undeposited Funds Account transactions when we discussed that above!), select the check-boxes next to the $1,500 expense from your Undeposited Funds Account and the $1,500 income in your Checking account, and click the 'Transfer' button to mark these two transactions as two sides of a transfer.

-- You're done!
-If you filter to show your Checking Account transactions, you'll see only the $1,500 transfer, which matches the $1,500 you're going to see on your bank statement.
-But if you want to see the detail, your Undeposited Funds Account holds the individual transactions.
+- If you filter to show your Checking Account transactions, you'll see only the $1,500 transfer, which matches the $1,500 you're going to see on your bank statement.
+But if you want to see the detail, your Undeposited Funds Account holds the individual transactions

 * Note: If you have your Checking account linked to update Wave automatically, you might want to skip this Step 3 and just wait for the deposit transaction to import automatically before completing Step 4.
 Alternatively, you can proceed as above, and simply delete the duplicating deposit transaction when it imports from your bank.

-You receive payments via an external credit card processing account (i.e. not Payments by Wave, which handles this automatically).
+You receive payments via an external credit card processing account (i.e. not Wave Payments, which handles this automatically).
 You want to keep track of all the payments received and the merchant fees on each payment.